 OMG I just love Job’s response here and it speaks to the relationship he had with God.
 Instead of choosing to curse God and question why me God, Job practiced purposeful praise.
 God had blessed him all these years.
 Why should he only be thankful to God for the goods things and not also the bad?
 In the end God restored Job, rewarding his faithfulness to him.

 Like gold, the fire – the struggles that we go through serves to refine us.
 Sometimes God allows certain problems in our lives to keep us on our knees and seek out a relationship with him.

 If you have been with us for a while, you know I am a big fan of the book The Lipstick Gospel.
 I especially think its a good read for young adults.
 Stephanie recounts her story of seeking after things of the world.
 Then the guy she thought she would eventually marry suddenly decided to end their relationship totally breaking her heart.
 Throughout the heartbreak and pain that she experienced, she emerged with a new beginning.
 A newly found relationship with Christ, plus an interesting twist at the end.

 It might be hard to see past your pain and struggles right now and that’s totally OK.
 That new beginning that you are embracing, know that you are not alone.
 In Romans we are reminded that:

 “ Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
 Nay, in all these things we are more than conquerors through him that loved us.”
 Romans 8:35-37

-Bible Verses About A New Year
+Bible Verses About a New Beginning

 “A man’s heart deviseth his way: but the Lord directeth his steps.”
 Proverbs 16:9